ggant/test-service/README.md

 ## Assumptions
 I made an assumption, every time the checkServices() function is called it is checked whether the user with userId already exists in database.
-If it doesn't exist then function create new user and inserts data (userId, timezone, cc, counter ) into the user table (TEST_USER) and set counter on user to 1.
+If it doesn't exist then function create new user and inserts data (userId, timezone, cc) into the user table (TEST_USER) and set counter on user to 1.
 If it exists, function will find user, update his data depending on input parameters, and increment counter for 1.